awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-service-linked-roles.md

 # Using Service\-Linked Roles for Amazon Lightsail<a name="amazon-lightsail-using-service-linked-roles"></a>

- *Last updated: November 28, 2018*
+ *Last updated: January 14, 2022*

 Amazon Lightsail uses AWS Identity and Access Management \(IAM\)[ service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Lightsail\.
-Service\-linked roles are predefined by Lightsail and include all the permissions that the service requires to call other AWS services on your behalf\.
+Service\-linked roles are predefined by Lightsail and include all the permissions that Lightsail requires to call other AWS services on your behalf\.

 A service\-linked role makes setting up Lightsail easier because you don’t have to manually add the necessary permissions\.
 Lightsail defines the permissions of its service\-linked roles, and unless defined otherwise, only Lightsail can assume its roles\.
-The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.
+The defined permissions include the trust policy and the permissions policy, which cannot be attached to any other IAM entity\.

 You can delete a service\-linked role only after first deleting their related resources\.
 This protects your Lightsail resources because you can't inadvertently remove permission to access the resources\.